Tesla, Nvidia And Other Mag 7 Stocks Rally In Monday Pre-Market: What's Going On? - Apple (NASDAQ:AAPL), Amazon.com (NASDAQ:AMZN)

-Shares of Nvidia Corp (NASDAQ:NVDA) and Tesla Inc. (NASDAQ:TSLA) climbed 3.57% and 2.61%, respectively, during Monday’s pre-market trading session, after President Donald Trump softened his stance on China tariffs.
+Shares of Nvidia Corp (NASDAQ:NVDA) and Tesla Inc. (NASDAQ:TSLA) climbed 3.57% and 2.61%, respectively, during Monday pre-market trading session, after President Donald Trump softened stance on China tariffs.

 Magnificent Seven Stocks Rise As Trump Signals Trade Calm